 At the outset, it is important to dispel the myth that the big threat to the sustainability of our health system is population ageing: CLICK HERE

-Australia should have a healthy and long living population, supported by a health system that is innovative, accessible, affordable and sustainable.
+Achieve a healthy and long living Australian population, supported by a health system that is innovative, accessible, affordable and sustainable.

 Policy Methods (Federal & State)